devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 *Table 2: Nameing Convention [\[80\]](https://dart.dev/guides/language/effective-dart)*

 Most of those cases should look very familiar.
 But there are two things I want to highlight about constant values:
 Firstly, the Dart style guide discourages the use of all uppercase or *SCREENING\_CAPS*.
 In most other languages all uppercase is used for constant values.
 The Dart team argues that during development you often end up changing constant variables to no longer be constant.
-When using all uppercase this leads to a lot of renaming.
+Using all uppercase for constant values thus leads to a lot of renaming.
 So the convention in Dart is to use the same scheme for every variable.
-Secondly, the official style guide forbids the use of prefixed like “k” for constants or any other variation of Hungarian Notaion [\[81\]](https://en.wikipedia.org/w/index.php?title=Hungarian_notation&oldid=903388598).
+Secondly, the official style guide forbids the use of prefixes like “k” for constants or any other variation of Hungarian Notaion [\[81\]](https://en.wikipedia.org/w/index.php?title=Hungarian_notation&oldid=903388598).
 They argue we are now able to see the type, scope, mutability, and other properties of our variables through the IDE and/or framework, and we no longer need to imbed such information into the name.
 It is iteresting to note that the official Flutter repository uses and encourages the use of a “k” prefix for constants in their style guide [\[82\]](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo).
 So I would argue that either approach is fine as long as you are consistent.

 A few additional things to note about naming conventions in Dart [\[80\]](https://dart.dev/guides/language/effective-dart):